frederic-perez/AmE-dictionary/data/idioms.md

 __a sly dog__ :two: Someone who, through cunning, devious, or dishonest means, achieves a fortuitous outcome. _What a sly dog, he managed to get a copy of the test so he could memorize the answers ahead of time!_
 __a smidgen__ _slang_ Only a little bit; a very small amount. _Adjust the mirror a smidgen to the right._ _A: “Would you like some more wine?”
 B: “Just a smidgen, thanks!”_ _Just pull the car up a smidgen—OK, that’s perfect, stop!_
 __a sobering thought__ :two: A thought or idea which is dispiriting, depressing, or traumatic.
+__a soft spot__ A particular fondness or affection for someone or something, often for reasons that hard to understand or articulate.
 __a sore loser__ :dart: Someone who complains, becomes upset, or otherwise reacts very negatively when they fail or lose at something competitive. _Don’t be such a sore loser, Jim.
 I know you pride yourself on your racquetball skills, but I beat you fair and square._
 __a sounding board__
 __a spring in (one’s) step__ __1__ A happy, confident, and enthusiastic mood or manner, as indicated by the carefree way one walks. _Joe’s been walking with a spring in his step ever since he found out he was getting a promotion._ __2__ An increased amount of energy or alertness. _Add an extra shot of espresso to my latte.
 I need something that will put a spring in my step!_